Mohabelhoseany/hello-world/README.md

 my first repo

 Hi Everyone,
-It's a pleassure to be here with all of and thanks a lot for your interest in reading this :)
+It's a pleasure to be here with all of and thanks a lot for your interest in reading this :)

 My Name is Mohab
 I am a product manager & telecom engineer